gopipachipulusu/LangChain-Project/README.md

-# 🚀LangChain Project – A Practical Guide to LLM Workflows

-A complete demonstration of building LLM-powered applications using LangChain, OpenAI, Agents, and Memory.

-📌 Overview

-This project showcases how to build intelligent AI applications using LangChain and OpenAI.
-It includes end-to-end examples covering:

-Interacting with LLMs

-Building prompt templates

-Creating LLM chains

-Multi-step sequential workflows

-Intelligent agents with external tools

-Conversation memory

-The purpose of this repository is to serve as a practical reference for learning and implementing LangChain features in real-world applications.

-✨ Features Included
-🔹 1.
-OpenAI LLM Integration

-API key setup

-Model configuration with temperature

-Generating responses and predictions

-Example:
-Generate a creative restaurant name based on cuisine.

-🔹 2.
-Prompt Templates

-Uses PromptTemplate to build reusable, structured prompts.

-PromptTemplate(input_variables=['cuisine'],
-template="I want to open a restaurant for {cuisine} food.
-Suggest a fancy name.")

-🔹 3.
-LLM Chains

-Building logic flows where prompts and responses are executed together.

-Basic chains

-Verbose chains for debugging (see execution steps)

-🔹 4.
-Multi-step Sequential Workflows
-✔ SimpleSequentialChain

-Restaurant Name → Menu Items

-✔ SequentialChain

-Passes structured inputs and outputs across multiple LLMChain steps:

-Generates restaurant name

-Produces menu items based on that name

-🔹 5.
-Agents with External Tools

-This project demonstrates LangChain Agents using:

-Tool	Purpose
-SerpAPI	Web search
-Wikipedia	Factual lookup
-LLM-Math	Math computations through LLM

-Sample tasks:

-Find the GDP of a country and do math operations

-Find Elon Musk’s birth year and calculate his age

-Agents allow the model to think and select tools automatically.

-🔹 6.
-Memory Modules

-Memory enables conversational continuity.

-Modules included:

-✔ ConversationBufferMemory

-Stores the full conversation history.

-✔ ConversationBufferWindowMemory

-Retains only the last k interactions.

-✔ ConversationChain

-A ready-made conversational agent with memory support.

-These examples show how previous user inputs influence future responses.

-📚 Concepts Demonstrated
-Concept	Description
-LLM Usage	Direct interaction with OpenAI models
-Prompt Engineering	Building dynamic templates
-Chains	Connecting tasks into a workflow
-Sequential Chains	Multi-step guided reasoning
-Agents	LLMs combined with external tools
-Memory	Context-aware conversations
-🛠 Technologies Used

-Python 3.10+
+# 🌟 LangChain LLM Project

+A hands-on project showcasing my ability to build intelligent workflows using LangChain, OpenAI, Agents, and Memory.

+📌 Project Overview

+This project demonstrates my practical experience working with LangChain, Large Language Models, and tool-augmented AI pipelines.
+I built this project end-to-end to understand how LLMs work in real-world scenarios, how prompts can be structured, and how multi-step AI workflows can be automated.

+The code includes various LangChain components such as LLMs, Prompt Templates, Chains, Agents, and Memory — all integrated to show how AI systems can perform reasoning, tool usage, and conversational continuity.

+🎯 What This Project Demonstrates

+This project reflects my ability to:

+✔ Work directly with OpenAI LLMs

+Configure models

+Generate predictions

+Control temperature and output behavior

+✔ Build reusable and dynamic prompts

+Using PromptTemplate, I created structured prompts that accept variables (like cuisine types) to generate restaurant names and menu items.

+✔ Create LLM Chains & Multi-Step Pipelines

+I built multiple kinds of chains:

+LLMChain – basic chain with templates

+SimpleSequentialChain – flows output → input

+SequentialChain – more advanced chain with named inputs/outputs

+Example pipeline I implemented:

+Step 1: Generate a restaurant name

+Step 2: Generate menu items for that restaurant

+✔ Implement Agents with external tools

+I integrated Agents using:

+SerpAPI → for online search

+Wikipedia → for factual lookup

+LLM-Math → for numerical reasoning

+I built agent examples that:

+Search GDP values, then perform math

+Retrieve information (e.g., Elon Musk’s birth year) and compute age

+This demonstrates tool-use, reasoning, and agent action tracing.

+✔ Add Memory to conversations

+I implemented multiple memory classes:

+ConversationBufferMemory – stores full conversation

+ConversationBufferWindowMemory – stores last k interactions

+ConversationChain – ready-made chat model with memory

+These examples show how previous inputs influence the conversation in real-time.

+🧠 Skills Demonstrated

+This project reflects my hands-on experience with:

+LangChain Core Components

+Prompt Engineering

+LLM Reasoning Pipelines

+Tool-Augmented AI Agents

+Building AI workflows with memory

+Working with external APIs

+Structuring AI applications in Python

+🛠 Tech Stack

+Python

 LangChain